petterh/react-europe-demo/README.md

 * **iOSHostApp**: Host app that embeds **ReactFramework**.
 * **iOSHostApp.xcodeproj**: Xcode project for building both the framework and the host app.

+Note that `iOSHostApp` contains two projects -- one provider and one consumer.

 ## Creating artifacts

 The demo app links in `react-native` via `reactnativedemolibrary`.
 In **Getting started** above, the JavaScript isn't bundled with the apk, but loaded from the dev server.